mikebayth/HardGBM/GBM/hw_impl/ReadMe.md

 # Hardware comparison experiment
 1. Function description
     - dump_tree.py: Save the XGBoost gradient boosting tree structure description file
-    - get_verilog.py: Call the hardware code construction function in the package `utilts` to generate the hardware code of the gradient boosting tree
+    - get_verilog.py: Call the hardware code construction function in the package `utilts` to generate the hardware code of the gradient boosting trees
     - get_verilog_bucket.py: Call the hardware code construction function in the package `utilts`, and use the bucketing method to reduce resource overhead and power consumption to generate the hardware code of the gradient boosting tree
-    - run.tcl: The vivado script used to create a viavado project, perform comprehensive simulation, and generate resource usage and hardware power consumption reports
+    - run.tcl: The Vivado script used to create a viavado project, perform comprehensive simulation, and generate resource usage and hardware power consumption reports
-    - run_vivado.py: Batch run vivado scripts
+    - run_vivado.py: Batch run Vivado scripts
-    - report.py: Read the vivado resource overhead and hardware power consumption report, generate the experimental report for before and after reduction, and use the bucket method
+    - report.py: Read the Vivado resource overhead and hardware power consumption report, generate the experimental report for before and after reduction, and use the bucket method
 2. The folder `utils` places the source code for reading the tree structure, generating the hardware code
     - Tree_Reader.py: According to the XGBoost gradient boosting tree tree structure description file, read the tree used to build the hardware code
     - LGB_Tree_Reader.py: Read the tree used to build the hardware code according to the description gradient boosting tree structure API provided by LightGBM